Mat2314/weirdtext-heroku-server/README.md

 # WeirdText Server
 A web server which enables encoding and decoding weirdtext messages.
+A running application testing server functionalities can be found here: https://weirdtext-client.herokuapp.com/

 ## Endpoints
 The server runs by default on port 8000.